 It's actually a little self-referential: answering this question puts you under pressure.
 Thankfully, with a little forethought, you'll be able to answer it with a natural, reassuring, calm demeanor.

 One way to gain an advantage in answering the "under pressure" question is to show your capabilities while answering it.
-So while you're telling them about your coping skills, you're also showing them by being a relaxed, calm, and positive person who's thoughtful without being too hesitant.
+So while you're telling potential employers about your coping skills, you're also showing them by being a relaxed, calm, and positive person who's thoughtful without being too hesitant.

-Self-care is paramount when you're preparing for an interview where the question might be asked.
-You'll want to reduce stress as much as possible, which means getting yourself on a healthy sleep schedule a couple of days in advance and avoiding alcohol, caffeine, and junk food in the run-up to it.
-Shake off those nerves by doing some exercise on the morning before, and talk to someone you trust about your worries, so they're not rattling around in your head too much.
+Self-care is paramount when you're preparing for an interview.
+You'll want to reduce stress as much as possible, which means getting yourself on a healthy sleep schedule a couple of days in advance and limiting alcohol, caffeine, and junk food in the run-up to it.
+Shake off those nerves by doing some exercise or deep breathing the morning before.
+Talk to someone you trust about your worries, so they're not rattling around in your head.

-By taking good care of yourself, you'll be in the right frame and your body will support your mind when the pressure's on and it's time to talk.
+By taking good care of yourself, you'll be in the right frame and your body will support your mind when the pressure's on so you can land that job you want.

 How do you handle pressure?
-Here are the five best strategies for dealing with it.
+Here are five strategies for dealing with it.

-2) Write things down.
+1. Write things down.
 Get your worries out of your head and onto paper (or your computer) because there's a limit to your brain capacity.
+Writing them down can alleviate the vicious cycle of overthinking.
 You can't let a load of different projects bounce around your head demanding attention without impacting your ability to focus.

-4) Break things down into small tasks.
+2. Break things down into small tasks.
 Pressure can feel unbearable if you're looking at the big picture.
-With a little change in perspective, your tasks can seem way more doable.
+With a little change in perspective and organizational skills, your tasks can seem way more doable.

 By breaking down your important tasks into small chunks, you can work out which part is causing you the most anxiety and tackle it head-on.
 You'll also benefit from the small 'wins' when you can cross something small off your to-do list.
 Each task completed - even if it's an easy one - is a reminder that you're capable of getting things done.

-5) Stop procrastinating.
+4. Stop procrastinating.
 Yes, before you say anything - it is easier said than done.
-But pressured environments make it even easier than usual to put certain things on the back burner.
+But pressured environments and difficult tasks make it even easier than usual to put certain things on the back burner.
 And putting things off 'til tomorrow is a sure-fire way to eventually drown in work overload.

 For situations where you'd benefit from thinking on your feet, try the Start Fast program.
 If you'd like to develop your sense of calm in the middle of a storm, try Reflection & Patience.
 And if you'd like to be the one taking the reins during challenging times, Personal Power will help you develop the confidence to step up and be a leader.